Life is best organised as a series of daring ventures from a secure base.

 B App Science; Grad Dip Ed (Spec); B Science (Psych) Honors; Master Psychology (Clinical)

-Helen is a Clinical Psychologist Registrar with experience working therapeutically with individuals across the lifespan with additional competencies working with indigenous, hearing impaired, pregnancy and new mums and babies, and those individuals with chronic and neurological disease.
+Helen is a Clinical Psychologist with experience working therapeutically with adults with additional competencies working with indigenous, hearing impaired, pregnancy and new mums and babies, and those individuals with chronic and neurological disease.
 Helen works with clients presenting with a wide range of issues including depression, anxiety disorders, grief, loss, trauma, self-esteem and relationship distress.
 Helen is comfortable supporting couples or individuals with sexuality difficulties particularly female sexual difficulties such as vaginismus.